 The city as a whole has a markedly Afro-Brazilian tinge to its culture, from a lively reggae scene to the highly colorful Bumba Meu Boi festivities.
 The trip across Baía de São Marcos to Alcântara, an impressive historical town slumbering in regal decay, is an added reason to put São Luís on your itinerary.

-São Luís sits at the northwest corner of the 50km-long Ilha de São Luís, which is separated from the mainland only by narrow channels.
+São Luís sits at the northwest corner of the 31 mile-long (50km) Ilha de São Luís, which is separated from the mainland only by narrow channels.